johnjamesktm/deep-learning-challenge/README.md

   * What steps did you take in your attempts to increase model performance?

 ### Summary
-Keras tuner helps to find the optimal parameters to get the best model.
+Keras tuner helped to find the optimal parameters to get the best model.